joelodom/mongodb-queryable-encryption/README.md

 ## Building and running the project

 I have provided the gradle wrapper for this project.
 To run it from the command line type `./gradlew --console plain run`.
+I've also commited my .vscode folder for those using VS Code.

 ## Closing thoughts